Our Appointment Procedure

 - Only order what repeat medications you really need

-- Use NHS 111 for 24 hour advice and health information if necessary.
+- Use NHS 111 for 24 hour advice and for when the surgery is closed.

 - Use a chemist (if appropriate), the Pharmacist is qualified to give advice for everyday illnesses, from stomach upsets, to coughs, colds and sore throats.

 Functional Cookies are enabled by default at all times so that we can save your preferences for cookie settings and ensure site works and delivers best experience.

 3rd Party Cookies

 This website uses Google Analytics to collect anonymous information such as the number of visitors to the site, and the most popular pages.

 Keeping this cookie enabled helps us to improve our website.